Healthy Schools Training

 Making Physical Activity a Priority

-This awareness session will explore the current statistics around child physical activity levels and discuss and signpost to resources and initiatives that schools can engage with on a local and national basis in order to encourage physical activity across the whole school community.
+This awareness session will explore the current statistics around child physical activity levels and discuss resources and initiatives that schools can engage with on a local and national basis in order to encourage physical activity across the whole school community.

 This awareness session is well suited for individuals who would like to raise the profile of physical activity in their school setting.